upptime/upptime.js.org/docs/how-it-works.md

 You can see an [example issue #67](https://github.com/upptime/upptime/issues/67).

+The issue is automatically deleted (instead of closed) if the downtime is less than 15 minutes.
+This prevents false positives from showing up in your incident history.

 ### GitHub Pages-powered status website

 Lastly, you get a beautiful, staticly-generated status website.
 This website will show users your websites' live status, incident history, and response time graphs.
 The website is always up-to-date as it uses the GitHub API to fetch data in real-time, and is built using Svelte and Sapper.
 You can customize the logo, copy, and more to make it your own.